jeanphilipperuijs/mpat-newpage-wizard/README.md

 It uses the REST API v2 which is [built-in](https://wordpress.org/support/topic/rest-api-in-wp-4-7/) since WordPress 4.7.

-The following error message will appear when starting the wizard if one of the two is missing:
+The following error message will appear when starting the wizard if the plugin is missing:

 ```Missing the custom REST for Page Layouts http://[your-host]/wp-json/mpat/v1/layout.
 Have you installed "mpat-core-plugin" ?```
 ___